A delicious creamy vegetarian pasta with mushrooms, garlic, and fennel. It simmers on the stove for an hour to develop a complex, rich flavor.

 - ½ cup dry white wine

-- ¾ cup mushroom stock, or vegetable or chicken stock
+- ¾ cup mushroom bouillon, or vegetable stock

 - 1 tablespoon soy sauce